National Center on Child Abuse and Neglect

-This past April 24-26th of 2019, the 21st National Conference on Child Abuse and Neglect was held in order to come forward with new findings on the subject and provide better understanding on the issue to people who are affected or want to help with the abuse and neglect that occurs.
+During April 24-26th 2019, the 21st National Conference on Child Abuse and Neglect was held in order to come forward with new findings on the subject and provide better understanding on the issue to people who are affected or want to help with the abuse and neglect that occurs.
 The main ideas to get across, through this event, are the approaches and strategies being used, the policies that stand, what practices are being exercised, and what other programs are doing to support the center.
 "The conference is designed to address the complex, multi-faceted issues of preventing child maltreatment, promoting the safety, permanency, and well-being of children and families and supporting at-risk families.
 The National Conference on Child Abuse & Neglect is the only federally-sponsored national conference devoted to the issues of preventing child maltreatment."

 The number one goal of The National Center on Child Abuse and Neglect is prevention.
 In order to achieve that goal, awareness of the issue must be brought to peoples attention through powerful presentations, workshops that provide information on the matter, active seminars, and other types of sessions that bring forward knowledge on child abuse and neglect.
 In just the United States, alone, 6.6 million children have been referred to agencies for child protection after a report of child abuse and neglect had been reported.
-The center is national, focusing on America, itself, yet child abuse and neglect happens everyday, everywhere.
+The center is national, focusing on the United States itself, yet child abuse and neglect happens every day, everywhere.